Human Services (HN)

 HN520: Family Resilience Across the Life Span

 This course provides an overview of the theory and skills needed to be able to work with family and community services.
 You will focus on skills needed to provide direct services to individuals, families, and groups.
-You will delve into family theory, systems theory, and resiliency theory to explore approaches to case management, and individual and group counseling.
+You will delve into family theory, systems theory, and resilience theory in order to explore approaches to case management, and individual and group counseling.
 Emphasis will be placed on helping students to choose the least intrusive interventions in the least restrictive environment.

 Quarter Credit Hours: 5 | Prerequisite: None